 In 2003 the Stetson Kennedy Foundation, headquartered in Florida at Beluthahatchee Park (St. Johns County), was formed with the mission of championing human rights, traditional cultures, and environmental stewardship.

-Kennedy’s papers are housed in the archives at Georgia State University in Atlanta, the New York Public Library in New York City, the University of North Carolina at Chapel Hill, and the University of South Florida in Tampa.
+Kennedy’s papers are housed in the archives at various institutions around the country, including the University of Florida, Georgia State University, and the New York Public Library.
 His numerous awards and honors include election as a fellow of the Society of Professional Journalists and induction into the Florida Artists Hall of Fame.

 Kennedy died on August 27, 2011, near St. Augustine.